Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ````

 ### Training with other languages
-Easily speaking, all the things discussed above, are alo applied for the training in other languages.
-Everything is done as for the English models, just other ``input corpuses`` and the ``translated goldstandard datasets`` are used.
-Finally note, that these models are only trained for the best parameter settings from the English models, hence no intensive parameter tuning is done for the cross-lingual languages.
+All subjects discussed above, are also applied for the training in other languages.
+Everything is done as for the English models, just other ``input corpuses`` and the ``translated gold standard datasets`` are used.
+These models are only trained for the best parameter settings from the English models, hence, no intensive parameter tuning is done for the cross-lingual languages.

 ### Evaluation
 After training, the word and entity embeddings are directly evaluated with following evaluation tasks:

 #### Word related evaluation task
 The word related task is based on the idea that the similarity between two words can be measured with the cosine similarity of their word embeddings.
-A list of word pairs along with their similarity rating, which is judged by human annotators, have to be provided and  following [goldstandards](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/data) are used.
+A list of word pairs along with their similarity rating, which is judged by human annotators, is used by this task and the following [gold standards](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/data) are used.
 Note that not all datasets are available in all languages:

 - Similarity353 (English, German, Italian)
 - Relatedness353 (English, German, Italian)